Mid-Wales Railway: Worked by the Cambrian Railways, and amalgamation

 In 1887 an agreement was concluded whereby the Cambrian Railways took over the working of the Mid-Wales Railway; it was to be effective from 1 January 1888.
 The working agreement proved a success and encouraged thought of amalgamation.
-Early in 1903 the decision was taken to do so, although it was not until 28 October 1903 that measures to present an authorising Bill was finally taken.
-This was passed by Act of 24 June 1904, and was effective from 1 July.
+Early in 1903 the decision was taken to do so, although it was not until 28 October 1903 that measures to present an authorising bill was finally taken.
+This was passed as the Cambrian Railways (Mid Wales Railway Amalgamation, &c.)
+Act 1904 (4 Edw.
+7. c. xxvi) of 24 June 1904, and was effective from 1 July.

 Train services

 During its independent days the Mid-Wales Railway did not alter its basic passenger train service from three trains per day each way down the whole line.
 There were in addition short workings from Builth Wells, and sometimes other stations south, to Llechryd to make connection with the Central Wales line trains.
 The early timetables of the Mid-Wales Railway showed Dowlais (and Merthyr when opened) as if they were its own stations; in fact all stations from Talyllyn to Dowlais Top and Merthyr were listed.